Writing a Skills-Based Resume: Template & Guide

 Your resume summary is the first chance to showcase how your skills align with the job requirements.

-Below is an example of a resume summary for a project manager transitioning into software development.
+Below is an example of a resume summary for a project manager transitioning into software development:

 This summary communicates the candidate’s transferable skills, highlighting their project management experience while emphasizing their readiness to transition into a new field.
-We also recommend exploring our About Me resume examples for guidance on introducing yourself in your resume.

 Identify and categorize your skills